 James DeNicco

-Dr. James DeNicco, Ph.D. is the Director of the Principles of Economics program at Rice University.
+Dr. James DeNicco, Ph.D. is the Director of the Principles of Economics Program and a Senior Lecturer at Rice University.
 He earned his Ph.D. in Economics from Drexel University in 2013, where his primary concentration was in Macroeconomics and secondary in Industrial Organization.

 Body